+- name

 - addresses

 - nominated contact details

 - bank account details.

-You must also inform us of any material changes in the circumstances of project partners and personnel including:
+You must also inform us of any material changes in the circumstances of project partners and personnel including but not limited to:

-- significant changes to company ownership or structure - significant variations in the level of financial and in-kind support provided - affiliations which may pose a conflict of interest.
+- significant changes to company ownership or structure - significant variations in the level of financial and in-kind support provided - changes in financial and in-kind support contributions - affiliations with foreign governments, including foreign militaries, intelligence organisations, police forces and government-owned or sponsored organisations (see section 13.4).